Expensify/App/HOW_TO_CREATE_A_PLAN.md

 ## Step 4: Propose it
 Once you have a well-defined problem and solution, post your problem and solution as separate comments in ​​#expensify-open-source in Slack and be prepared to answer questions and defend your choices.
 Also, be prepared to hear better solutions that may completely change your P/S statement.

-Depending on the complexity of the P/S Statement, a Design Doc may be required.
+Depending on the complexity of the P/S Statement, an internal Design Doc may be required (Expensify employees will take it from there).